Updated on May 23, 2023

-The Terms of Your Divorce
+Understanding the Terms of Your Divorce

 Your child custody arrangements (called conservatorship in Texas)

-Alimony (called spousal maintenance in Texas)
+Alimony, called spousal maintenance in Texas

 The goal is for you and your divorcing spouse to find a middle ground that you are both willing to accept on each of these terms that applies to your divorce.

-What Is the Final Decree of Divorce?
+Your Final Decree of Divorce

 How you will be dividing your marital property

 Which properties will remain with you or with your soon-to-be ex